-- · You should be aware of the policy and procedures locally and within your organisation when caring for a child after death. - their child's body following death. - check that they have appropriate support with funeral planning. - · Sensitive and thoughtful communication is essential at all times when supporting families after their child has died. - · Consider all of the child and family's needs including their spiritual, religious and cultural needs. - with other family members, as well as friends that are important to the child and family.
+- You should be aware of the policy and procedures locally and within your organisation when caring for a child after death. - You should ensure the family are given appropriate information, resources and advice and, if appropriate, give them information about access to a cool room or borrowing cooling equipment for the ongoing care of their child's body following death. - Families may require guidance and information around registration of their child's death and you should check that they have appropriate support with funeral planning. - Sensitive and thoughtful communication is essential at all times when supporting families after their child has died. - Consider all of the child and family's needs including their spiritual, religious and cultural needs. - Ensure that siblings are included and involved, and that grandparents are cared for and supported along with other family members, as well as friends that are important to the child and family.